“Where there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave nor free, but Christ is all and in all.”

 “but Christ is all and in all”

 Christ takes down all walls that divide.
-There is no difference in condition, education, circumstance, personality.
+There is no difference in wealth, condition, education, circumstance, or personality.
 All stand on the same level before God.

 Regardless of religion, nationality, culture, or economic status, all Christians should live the transforming life of Christ.